jones58/typespotting/README.md

 - Introduce other fonts so it could become a learning tool for budding graphic and web designers.
 I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly advertising and its power over our lives.
 [Everything is architecture, everyone an architect!](https://pbs.twimg.com/media/Dlh_mOmWsAIN9mo.jpg)

-- Add sound
-  - Background music would be great, my partner suggested music from the albums that use Cooper Black.
-  - Sound effects for win/lose to make the game more interactive.
+- Add sound effects for win/lose to make the game more interactive.

 ## Image Sources